Irma claims dozens of lives across Caribbean, United States

 Terryn Wilson, 7, Lakeland

-Terryn died Wednesday from apparent carbon-monoxide poisoning at a Florida home with a generator running inside after Hurricane Irma, authorities said.
+Terryn died Wednesday from carbon-monoxide intoxication at her home, where a generator was running inside after Hurricane Irma, a medical examiner said.

 Freddie Bryant, 68, Largo